8bitUHM/theta360-automotive-guide/README.md

 6. Collect all static files with `python manage.py collectstatic`

+7. Update your local database by running `python manage.py migrate`

-7. Start the app by running `python manage.py runserver` in terminal, the app should be running locally on port 8000, http://127.0.0.1:8000/
+8. Start the app by running `python manage.py runserver` in terminal, the app should be running locally on port 8000, http://127.0.0.1:8000/